-KSL Radio and Zions Bank honored Ily McLean, second-grade teacher at Riverview Elementary in Spanish Fork, for the "Teacher Feature" program this past week.
+KSL Radio and Zions Bank honored Susan Cloward, Reading Specialist at Park Elementary in Spanish Fork, for the "Teacher Feature" program this past week.
 This program was developed to recognize outstanding teachers who have gone the extra mile, not only in the classroom, but who have also made a significant impact on many young lives.